 We know you are all keen to find out what’s planned but until things are certain and money in place we can’t give definite details, a list of events “in the pipeline” can be found on the Events page

-There can be no more tickets issued for Portsmouth Cathedral or Guildhall reception.
+There can be no more Cathedral tickets automatically issued to those attending Mill Rythe!

-The list of names has gone in and we cannot add any more even if you were lucky enough to get a cancellation at Mill Rythe.
+The list of names has gone in, coaches booked and we cannot add any more even if you were lucky enough to get a cancellation at Mill Rythe.
 I’m sorry but there is nothing that can be done now.
 A special tea is being laid on at Mill Rythe for those not attending the Cathedral.
 To pre-

 Work on the WRNS100 commemorative stone is now well underway.
 The photograph shows the Stonemason Robyn Golden-